AgoraIO-Community/tutoring-reference-app/README.md

     return tokenName
 ```

-Using our credential we then need to generate that resource using [`acquire`](https://documenter.getpostman.com/view/6319646/SVSLr9AM#89043c3d-ae8a-4180-a5f4-ede8de441fd4).
+Using our credential, we then need to generate that resource using [`acquire`](https://documenter.getpostman.com/view/6319646/SVSLr9AM#89043c3d-ae8a-4180-a5f4-ede8de441fd4).
 This method will return a tokenName that corresponds to the resource that was created.
-We will use this to start our transcribing.
+We will use the tokenName to start transcribing.

 ```python
 def rtt_generate_resource(channel):